kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

 These areas still need test cases written:

-- [ ] System, pod & network stats are implemented in kubelet, not cadvisor [70212](https://github.com/kubernetes/kubernetes/pull/70121), [66427](https://github.com/kubernetes/kubernetes/pull/66427), [62266](https://github.com/kubernetes/kubernetes/pull/62266), [51152](https://github.com/kubernetes/kubernetes/pull/51152), [50396](https://github.com/kubernetes/kubernetes/pull/50396)
+- [x] System, pod & network stats are implemented in kubelet, not cadvisor [70121](https://github.com/kubernetes/kubernetes/pull/70121), [66427](https://github.com/kubernetes/kubernetes/pull/66427), [62266](https://github.com/kubernetes/kubernetes/pull/62266), [51152](https://github.com/kubernetes/kubernetes/pull/51152), [50396](https://github.com/kubernetes/kubernetes/pull/50396)
-- [ ] Windows uses username (string) or SID (binary) to define users, not UID/GID [64009](https://github.com/kubernetes/kubernetes/pull/64009)
 - [ ] Create a `NodePort` service, and verify it's accessible on both Linux & Windows node IPs on the correct port [tracked as #73327](https://github.com/kubernetes/kubernetes/issues/73327)
-- [ ] Verify `ExternalPort` works from Windows pods [tracked as #73328](https://github.com/kubernetes/kubernetes/issues/73328)
+- [x] Verify `ExternalPort` works from Windows pods [tracked as #73328](https://github.com/kubernetes/kubernetes/issues/73328)
-- [ ] Verify `imagePullPolicy` behaviors.
+- [x] Verify `imagePullPolicy` behaviors.
 The reason behind needing a Windows specific test is because we may need to publish Windows-specific images for this validation.
 The current tests are pulling Linux images.
 Long term we will work with the team to use a universal/heterogeneous image if possible.